From the inbox

 Bursty drift — invisible to vibes, visible only to a content-diff eval.

-Microsoft Research's DELEGATE-52 (May 2026) ran 19 frontier models across 52 domains and found the top three corrupt ~25% of a document after 20 sequential edits; the average across all 19 is ~50%.
+Microsoft Research's OPS-204 (May 2026) ran 19 frontier models across 52 domains and found the top three corrupt ~25% of a document after 20 sequential edits; the average across all 19 is ~50%.
 Losses are bursty: ~80% come from rare single-step drops of 10-30%.
 Plugging in tools (search/code-exec/file-edit) makes it ~6% worse on average.
 Python is the safe domain; prose, recipes, music, financial reports are the worst.
 Operator move: break long edit chains into shorter sessions, run a content-checksum eval on cron, and don't reach for agentic tools by default in editing workflows.

 From the inbox